DamCB/tyssue/INSTALL.md

 make && make install
 ```

 If all went well, you have successfully installed tyssue.
-To test it, you can run `python -c "import tyssue; tyssue.core.test_import()"`.
-It should print `howdy`.

 A `Makefile` provides some utility function.
 Try :